-Open file: Texture-Mapping_01.skp.
+Open file: Teapot Matte.3dm.
 Render the scene directly after opened and you will get the result as left image with only reflection material applied to it.
-Image to the right is the result of applying textures map.
+Image to the right is the result of applying brushed metal texture map.
+You can see clear difference between these two images.